Swatto/td/README.md

    td [global options] command [command options] [arguments...]

 VERSION:
-   1.0.0
+   1.1.0

 AUTHOR:
   Gaël Gillard

 COMMANDS:
+   add, a       Add a new todo
-   create, add  Create a new todo toggle, t    Toggle the status of a todo by giving his id clean        Remove finished todos from the list reorder, r   Reset ids of todo
+   modify, m    Modify the text of an existing todo toggle, t    Toggle the status of a todo by giving his id clean        Remove finished todos from the list reorder, r   Reset ids of todo